 Ask your Exchange administrator if you don’t know whether you have been granted Full Access permissions on the other mailbox.

-When you use Outlook 2010 or Outlook 2013 and have Full Access permissions on the other mailbox, then you can also configure that mailbox as an additional Exchange account rather than adding it as a Delegate mailbox.
+When you have Full Access permissions on the other mailbox, then you can also configure that mailbox as an additional Exchange account rather than adding it as a Delegate mailbox.

 By adding it as an additional account, Outlook will automatically set the From field based on the mailbox that you are in.
 So when you create a new email or reply to an email from the additional mailbox, the From field would be set to that mailbox.
 When you were to do this from your own mailbox, your own address is being used.